smritijhaa/Menstrual-Tracker/README.md

 Features

--User Authentication:
+- User Authentication:
   Login and registration system to store user credentials in a users.json file.

--Track Menstrual Cycles:
+- Track Menstrual Cycles:
   Add start and end dates for each cycle along with flow type (light, medium, heavy).
   Visual calendar integration to highlight cycle dates.

--Predict Next Period:
+- Predict Next Period:
   Based on historical data, predict the next period start date.

--Cycle History:
+- Cycle History:
   View the history of all logged menstrual cycles.

 Requirements